temporalio/documentation/docs-src/concepts/what-is-a-data-converter.md

 ![Data Converter encodes and decodes data](/diagrams/default-data-converter.svg)

 The Data Converter encodes data from your application to a [Payload](/concepts/what-is-a-payload) before it is sent to the Temporal Cluster in the Client call.
-When the Temporal Server sends the encoded data back to the Worker, the Data Converter decodes the for processing within your application.
+When the Temporal Server sends the encoded data back to the Worker, the Data Converter decodes it for processing within your application.
 This technique ensures that all your sensitive data exists in its original format only on hosts that you control.

 The main pieces of data that run through the Data Converter are arguments and return values: